Southern Hush Puppies are truly magical and delicious.

 Use a spoon to simply (and carefully) drop a small mound of batter into the hot oil.
 Cook the puppies in batches until golden brown, about 7 to 8 minutes, flipping in the oil occasionally.

-We are just crazy about Southern Hush Puppies.
-What would a down-home fish-fry be without them?
+What would a down-home fish-fry be without the incredible gems?

-And of course, if you’re going to have hush puppies made from scratch, then you’ve got to have Homemade Tartar Sauce.
+And of course, if you’re going to make this easy hush puppy recipe, then you’ve got to have Homemade Tartar Sauce.

 The two were made for each other!

-- What is the best cornmeal to use?
-We find yellow coarse (medium) produces the best texture and taste.
+• What is the best cornmeal to use?
+We find a yellow coarse (medium) that produces the best texture and taste.

-- What kind of oil is best for frying the hush puppies?
+• What kind of oil is best for frying?
 Peanut oil is great.
 Vegetable oil or shortening will work.
 Canola will work, too.
 We do not recommend any fragrant oils, such as olive oil.

-- How long will they stay fresh?
-Hush puppies are best when served soon after cooking.
+• How long will they stay fresh?
+They are best when served soon after cooking.
 You can keep them warm in an oven, but the longer they sit, the less crunchy they will be on the outside and less fluffy on the inside.

 Ready to make the best seafood accompaniment in the world?
 Go for it!!